nuts-foundation/irma-web-frontend/README.md

 [Helder application](https://helder.health) as a stand-alone open source package that you can embed in your own (web based) applications.

+This package has been designed and tested to work with the browsers Chrome, Firefox, Safari, Opera, Edge and IE11.

 ## Technical design considerations

 We want to make embedding an IRMA disclosure flow in your website as simple as